climatepolicyradar/knowledge-graph/docs/users/README.md

 ## Technical stuff

 This technical content should give you a good grounding in how to use the concepts store.
-It's should give you a good idea of how to make your first edits.

 The concepts store borrows a lot of ideas from wikidata, so if you get stuck, you might find answers in their [help pages](https://www.wikidata.org/wiki/Help:Contents).
 Make sure to add the answers you find to this documentation so that it's easier for the next person!